koyuul/Arducam-CircuitPython/README.md

+## NOTE
+This is a branch from Core Electronic's MicroPython Repo, porting it over to CircuitPython.

+This was built for and tested on Google Coral, however I'd guess it'd work on other linux SBC's (if using a Pi use ArduCam's drivers).

+It is likely possible to port over ArduCam's SDK somehow, but I never got a response from their suppport email so this seemed like the best alternative.

+### How to use
+Just execute the `main.py` file.
+Be sure to change the pins to however you set your board up.
+The default setup uses `SPI0` and pin 37 for the GPIO pin.

+### Also Experimental
+Similar to the repo this branches from, it's still extremely experimental at this point.
+Just wanted to upload this incase anyone is/was in my position.

+Current drawback/room for improvement:
+- Capturing anything higher than 480p is EXTREMELY slow. should be fixable
+- Still lacks a couple of features that Arducam's drivers do, Core Electronic's port doesn't yet have them implemented either.
+- Honestly code is kind of a mess (my fault). a good starting point though!

+### future task list
+- [ ] decrease save time (by batching)
+- [ ] implement some sorta filename save structure eg img1, img2 ...
+- [ ] increase picture snapping time (exposure)
+- [ ] clean up print statements, make optional?
+- [ ] work this into our cpp project strcuture (personal proj)
+- [ ] figure out how this is gonna work with multiple cams...
+- [ ] keep in check with CoreElectronic's version

+## ORIGINAL REPO's README (REFER TO THEIR REPO FOR MOST UPDATED README):
+---
 This is the Repo for the Core Electronics port of the Arducam Mega Cameras for the Raspberry Pi Pico (Micropython)
 * [ArduCam Mega 5MP Camera](https://core-electronics.com.au/arducam-mega-5mp-camera.html)
 * [ArduCam Mega 3MP Camera](https://core-electronics.com.au/arducam-mega-3mp-camera.html)